 “Every time your heart beats, 25% of that blood goes right to the brain.
 But while exercise is critical, it may be education that is more important.
 In the 21st century, education and information may become for the brain what exercise is for the heart.”

-And this goes beyond just memory training and puzzles and games.
+And this goes beyond just memory training and puzzles and brain games.
 To really create new neural pathways and increase your brain plasticity, you need to participate in high-level thinking which means new experiences and skills, and new challenges.

 Neuroscientists at the University of Texas at Dallas conducted a study that found when seniors took on a new mentally challenging hobby they saw a lasting increase in their memory skills.
 Certain high-challenge activities strengthen the numerous networks in your brain.

 By taking action now and implementing any of these tips, you’re actively setting yourself up for a better future.

 This means you’re taking care of your future aging self, avoiding unhealthy retirement, and ultimately, working to avoid becoming one of these scary stats on the rise: